-Adequacy of Provision All active grass pitches are used regularly during the cricket season There is a slight overplay at both Rockcliffe Park and Haughton Cricket Club.
+Adequacy of Provision All active grass pitches are used regularly during the cricket season There is a slight overplay at both Rockcliffe Park and Haughton Cicket Club.
 The overplay at Rockcliffe Park can be attributed to high levels of demand, while the overplay at Haughton CC results from a small square (and usage of the facility by friendly teams as well as the cricket clubs own two teams) All other sites are able to sustain more play, although there is limited scope for extensive growth at any club.
-Darlington Cricket Club, Darlington RA and Middleton St George are both able to accommodate circa one further adult team, while Cockerton Cricket Club could host 1 - 2 teams.
+Darlington RA and Middleton St George are both able to accommodate circa one further adult team, while Cockerton Cricket Club could host 1 - 2 teams.
 This assumes that the quality of pitches remains standard.
-If pit ch quality at Darlington RA, Haughton CC, There are also quality is sues at other sites which impact upon player capacity and capacity to accommodate onsite training There is no creaming spare capacity at peak time in the Borough - this limits the growth of the male game Population growth forecasts suggest that unmet demand will be generated by 2036 While using ONS population projections, the anticipated population growth will have no impact upon the demand for cricket, n the higher level growth scenario , there will be an increase of almost 3 senior teams (1.5 MES) equating to circa 34 games over the course of the season.
+If pit ch quality at Darlington RA, Haughton CC, Middleton St George and Cockerton CC improves to good, spare capacity would be increased.
+Pressures for pitch access are also now starting to build on Sundays with youth fixtures competing with additional male teams playing due to lack of spare capacity on Saturdays While using ONS population projections, the anticipated population growth will have no impact upon the demand equating to circa 34 games over the course of the season.
 With 60% of games anticipated at peak time and demand equating to 1.5 MES, one additional facility is likely to be required at peak time.
+There is no capacity with the existing infrastructure to accommodate this demand as all cricket grounds are currently at capacity on a Saturday afternoon.
 Development initiatives seek to improve the number of participants in cricket across the Borough, focusing in particular on improvements at a junior level and amongst females.
 Not all clubs with aspirations to grow have sufficient capacity to do so.
 Development initiatives may not require space at peak time, but they place extra pressures on programming Key Issues for Strategy to address There is a need to support long term access to facilities - existing sites need protecting and access to Haughton CC will need to be secured on a long-term basis There is limited spare capacity in the existing pitch stock and no spare capacity at peak time - there may be a need to secure access to an additional pitch longer term The quality of pitches is impacting capacity on some sites and this needs to be addressed - these sites are Darlington RA, Haughton CC, Middleton St George and Cockerton CC There are also quality issues at other sites which impact upon player capacity and capacity to accommodate onsite training - qualitative improvements need to be prioritised - Darlington RA, Haughton CC, Middleton St George and Cockerton CC There are also quality issues at other sites which impact upon player capacity and capacity to accommodate onsite training Training facilities are also highlighted as an issue for almost every club.
 Key priorities include Rockcliffe Park, Middleton St George, Haughton CC, non turf at Cockerton CC, Darlington CC The ECB are also seeking to develop cricket through the provision of non turf wickets on public sites in urban areas.
 Opportunities to provide this type of resource in Darlington Borough will need to be explored While ongoing efforts to improve participation are important, there is a particular need to increase levels of female participation